 We want you to channel your creativity and tickle our funny bones with new material – where all submissions must be original ideas (no copying or re-enactments!).

 Submissions in the written category and the performance art category will be judged in two age bands: 11-14 and 15-18 with the option to enter as an individual or a group (four people max).
-There will be prizes for first place, second place and third place runners up.
+There will be prizes for first place, and runners up prizes for all finalists.

 Your mission – should you chose to accept it – is to have our panel of judges rolling on the floor with laughter – but most importantly – for you to have fun!

 Louise Rennison was a beloved English author and comedian, who liked nothing more than to make people smile through her storytelling.

 Her most famous works include, award winning book "Angus, Thongs and Full-frontal Snogging" - part of the "Confessions of Georgia Nicolson" series – which was turned into a major motion picture in 2008; and "The Misadventures of Tallulah Casey", following the story of teenage Tallulah as she heads to a prestigious performing arts school and gets her first taste of freedom.

 Louise passed away in 2016, but her books are still incredibly popular with young adult readers around the world and in total have been translated into 30 languages throughout the globe.